warmwhisky/violin-tuner-cdn/README.md

 # violin-tuner-cdn

-This repository is the is for the Guitar Tunings Database Violin Tuner embeddable Violin Tuner.
+This repository is for the Guitar Tunings Database embeddable Violin Tuner.

-Put in place to deliver the JS via a CDN.